NLESC-JCER/run-cpp-on-web/vega/README.md

 visualizing the iterations that Newton-Raphson used to get from the initial guess to the estimate of the root.

 ![Under the hood](peugeot.jpg)
 _Visualization allows us to track what's going on under the hood of our program.
-Image courtesy of [Nenad Stojkovic](https://www.flickr.com/photos/nenadstojkovic/49044775348)._
+Image courtesy of [Nenad Stojkovic](https://www.flickr.com/photos/nenadstojkovic/) via [flickr](https://www.flickr.com/photos/nenadstojkovic/49044775348)._

 ## Iterations